getkirby/kirby/.github/CONTRIBUTING.md

 Let us know [in the forum](https://forum.getkirby.com) if you have questions.

-And once more: thank you :+1::tada:
+And once more: thank you! :+1::tada: